pvencill/slugin/README.md

 * `slugName` - What property you want created on your schema to store the completed slug.
 Defaults to 'slug'.
 Also creates a pair of properties to hold the string and numeric parts of the slug for more efficient querying.
 Those will be {slugName}_base and {slugName}_it respectively.
 * `source` - The property or properties on your schema that you want to use as the source of the slug.
 Can be a string property name or array of properties.
 Defaults to 'title'.
-* 'modelName' - The name you use to store your schema in mongoose when you call mongoose.model('modelName', schema).
+* `modelName` - The name you use to store your schema in mongoose when you call mongoose.model('modelName', schema).
 Defaults to pascal-casing the mongodb collection name for your model (e.g. the mongodb collection name "posts" will be interpreted as a modelName 'Posts').